-Principle Implementation of Good Corporate Government (GCG) is an important element in banking industry given the risks and challenges faced by increasing banking industry.
-The consistent implementation of GCG principles will strengthen the company's competitiveness position, maximize the value of the company, manage resources and risks more effectively and efficiently that will ultimately affect the trust level of shareholders and stakeholders, minimize risks due to non-compliance with applicable regulations, implement the applicable ethics code, and prevent fraud practices so that the Bank may grow to become one of the largest Banks in Indonesia.
+The implementation of Good Corporate Government (GCG) principle is an important element in banking industry given the risks and challenges faced by increasing banking industry.
+Consistent implementation of GCG principles will strengthen the company's competitive position, maximize the value of the company, manage resources and risks more effectively and efficiently which ultimately affect the trust level of shareholders and stakeholders, minimize risks due to non-compliance with applicable regulations, implement the applicable ethics code, and prevent fraud practices so that the Bank may grow to become one of the largest Banks in Indonesia.

-Related with the coming into effect of Financial Services Authority (OJK) Regulation Number 55 / POJK.03 / 2016 dated December 9, 2016 concerning the Implementation of Good Corporate Governance for Commercial Banks and Circular Letter of Financial Services Authority Number 13/SEOJK.03/2017 dated March17, 2017 concerning the Implementation of Good Corporate Governance for Commercial Banks so that the Implementation of good corporate governance at the Bank should be based on five basic principles that include:
+Related with the coming into effect of Otoritas Jasa Keuangan Regulation Number 17 Year 2023 dated September 14, 2023 concerning the Implementation of Good Corporate Governance for Commercial Banks and Circular Letter of Otoritas Jasa Keuangan Number 13/SEOJK.03/2017 dated March 17, 2017 concerning the Implementation of Good Corporate Governance for Commercial Banks so that the Implementation of good corporate governance at the Bank should be based on five basic principles that include: